kennyalive/blog/content/post/macrosurface-bsdf.md

 enable_math: true
 ---

-Some time ago, I made a derivation of the known formula from microfacet theory that shows how the reflectance properties of the surface depend on the reflectance properties of the facets that form the surface.
+Some time ago, I derived a known formula from microfacet theory that shows how the reflectance properties of a surface depend on the reflectance properties of the facets that form the surface.
 That work was done on paper.
-Now, I decided to learn how to typeset math formulas in a digital form.
-This post will repeat the derivation.
-We will play with radiometric quantities to get the desired relationship.
+Now, I have decided to learn how to typeset math formulas in digital form.
+This article will repeat the derivation.

-### Macrosurface BSDF integral derivation
+### Problem statement
 According to the microfacet model, the surface has a microstructure (black outline) that determines surface reflectance properties.
 Those details are small, and for an ordinary person, the surface still looks nice and smooth (green outline):
 ![microsurface](/math-test/microsurface.png#center)

-In the well-known computer graphics paper *"Microfacet Models for Refraction through Rough Surfaces"* (Walter et al. 2007) there is a formula that shows the relationship between microsurface and macrosurface BSDFs:
+In the influential paper *"Microfacet Models for Refraction through Rough Surfaces"* (Walter et al. 2007) there is a formula that shows the relationship between microsurface and macrosurface BSDFs:
 \\[ \tag{1} f_s(\bold i, \bold o, \bold n) =
    \underset{H^2(\bold n)}{\int} \bigg| \frac{\bold i \cdot \bold m }{\bold i \cdot \bold n} \bigg|
    f_s^m(\bold i, \bold o, \bold m)